kaievns/the-log/posts/lead/drafts/performance-vs-behaviour.md

 ## Continuous performance management

-And now we've came to the past part of this system: the actual people management.

-One of the biggest drawdowns of a factory style management system with objective bottom line KPIs and annual performance reviews is the disconnect between what a person does and what their performance review says.
-It's bad enough that in creative industry a person's effort doesn't always reflects in the market results.
+One of the biggest drawdowns of a factory style management systems with objective bottom line KPIs and annual performance reviews is the disconnection between what a person does and what their performance review says.
+It's bad enough that in creative industry a person's effort doesn't always reflects in the marketable results.
 But, giving a person "quantifiable" feedback months later when they can't even remember the details of what they did is exceptionally counter productive to their growth and development.

 In behavioural systems that approach just doesn't work.
 Behavioural feedback, in order to be effective, needs to be immediate.
 That is especially critical when a